zvolin/celestia-protocol-hackathon/project-plan.md

 - [ ] Parse and aggregate placements to reconstruct board state (latest placement per coordinate wins).

 ### 4. Node/Sync Logic
-- [ ] On load, fetch all blobs in the namespace from the last 7 days.
+- [ ] On load, fetch all blobs in the namespace from the last 1 day.
 - [ ] For each coordinate, use the most recent placement.
 - [ ] Display reconstructed board.